kubeflow/website/content/en/docs/components/katib/katib-config.md

    - `cpu = 500m`
    - `ephemeral-storage = 5Gi`

-   You can run your metrics collector container without requesting the `ephemeral-storage` resource from the Kubernetes cluster.
+   You can run your metrics collector's container without requesting the `ephemeral-storage` resource from the Kubernetes cluster.
-   For instance, if you want to use
+   For instance, when using the
-   [Google Kubernetes Engine cluster autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#limitations) for your Katib experiments.
-To remove the `ephemeral-storage` resource from the metrics collector container, set the negative values for the `ephemeral-storage` requests and limits in your Katib config:
+   [Google Kubernetes Engine cluster autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#limitations) for your Katib experiments, you can remove the `ephemeral-storage` resource from the metrics collector's container by setting the negative values for the `ephemeral-storage` requests and limits in your Katib config as follows:

    ```json
    "requests": {